medhijk/soi_waypoint_work/README.md

 # soi_waypoint_work
 NOTE: This is currently a work in development.

+UPDATE: This package has been tested to work under Ubuntu 16.04 now.

-UPDATE: Support for following multiple sets of waypoint available now
+UPDATE: Support for following multiple sets of waypoint available now.

 TODO:
 * cleanly handle multiple sets of waypoints received (second set, third set, fourth set, ...)